sonsolesalonsomartinez/reproducibleHMM/README.md

 - hierarchical clustered HMM (HC-HMM), generates stable aggregated state timeseries by applying hierarchical clustering to the state timeseries obtained from multiple runs.

-**Figure 1:** Graphical summary of two approaches (BR-HMM and HC-HMM) to achieve reliable patterns of time-varying FC.
+**Graphical summary of two approaches (BR-HMM and HC-HMM) to achieve reliable patterns of time-varying FC.**

 ![Graphical summary](figure.png)